mmbednarek/smartapi/README.md

 ### URL param

-URL uses read chi's url param and passes it into a function as a string.
+URL uses read chi's URL param and passes it into a function as a string.

 ```go
 a.Get("/user/{name}", func(name string) (*User, error) {